deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 # The Deoxys-AE1 AEAD Operating Mode

-This single-pass nonce-based AEAD mode is an adaptation of the Deoxys-I AEAD operating mode from \[[JNPS14](JNPS14)\], the only difference being that Deoxys-TBC-384 is used internally instead of Deoxys-TBC-256, in order to handle more data per TBC call during the authentication, allowing longer nonce and larger maximum data size.
+This single-pass nonce-based AEAD mode is a slight adaptation of the Deoxys-I AEAD operating mode from \[[JNPS14](JNPS14)\], the only difference being that Deoxys-TBC-384 is used internally instead of Deoxys-TBC-256, in order to handle more data per TBC call during the authentication, allowing longer nonce and larger maximum data size.

 This mode takes a secret key K of 128 bits, a nonce N of 128 bits and can handle associated data A and message M inputs of size up to 2^127 bits.
 It generates the corresponding ciphertext C and a tag of size tau≤128.